Dr. Ashani S Ranathunga

 Profile

 I joined the University of Leeds in March 2022 as a Lecturer in the School of Civil Engineering.
-Prior to my appointment at the University of Leeds, I served as a Lecturer at the Department of Civil Engineering, University of Moratuwa, Sri Lanka for four years.
+Prior to my appointment at the University of Leeds, I served as a Lecturer at the Department of Civil Engineering, University of Moratuwa, Sri Lanka more than four years.

 Throughout my early career as a researcher and academic, I have been the recipient of several prestigious awards and grants.
 In 2023, I had the privilege of being recognized as one of the distinguished Asian Scientists by the Asian Scientist Magazine, ranking among their top 100 list.
 In 2022, I was honoured with the OWSD (Organization for the Women in Science for the Developing Countries) - Elsevier Foundation Award for Early Career Women Scientists in the Asia-Pacific region.
 Furthermore, in 2020, I received the Bright Spark Lecturer Award from the International Society of Soil Mechanics and Geotechnical Engineering (ISSMGE).
 This award recognized my potential as a promising young geotechnical engineer/academic.
 As part of this recognition, I had the privilege to present the Bright Spark Lecturer Award keynote at the 20th International Conference on Soil Mechanics and Geotechnical Engineering held in Sydney, Australia in May 2022.